ipfabric/docs/README.md

 - there is a CD/CI job in the branch, which copies content to `public` artifact when pushed to `gh-pages` branch.

-You can see the previous versions being saved in the `dh-pages`.
+You can see the previous versions being saved in the `gh-pages` branch.
 It looks something like this:

 ```none